Treblle/treblle-node/README.md

 ```

 ## Getting started
-The first thing you need to do is create a FREE account on <https://treblle.com> to get an API key and Project ID.
-After that all you need to do is initialize Treblle in your **app.js** file like so:
+Next, create a FREE account on <https://treblle.com> to get an API key and Project ID.
+After you have those simply initialize Treblle in your **app.js** file like so:

 ```js
 const app = express();